MadhusudanKantharia/Mastering_DP_Madhusudan/README.md

 ## Question 2
 I did it similar to the way I did the previous problem, i mapped the upper bounds to a certain element of the DP grid<br>
 Still I was unable  to convert it into time complexity O(n)

+## Question 3
+I mean I can't really directly think od one, but there was a sort i studied named Radix sort in which the time complexity weny to O(nd) well when you fix the d i.e the number of digits of the input vector we can sort it in bascially O(n), in that sort it basically said to first sort it in units digit then tens digit and so on individually until d and then you get your priority order so you basically have the answer.